Introduction: Why You Need to Employ E-commerce Checkout Best Practices

-Showing visitors the entire set of steps, how far along they are, and how many screens are left before the purchase is complete can be as simple has having a bar at the top with numbered steps.
+Showing visitors the entire set of steps, how far along they are, and how many screens are left before the purchase is complete can be as simple as having a bar at the top with numbered steps.
 As long as the number of steps is reasonable, letting users know what the “plan” is to get to the purchase can help make them stick around to the end.

-Make labels explicit
+Make labels explicit to reduce cart abandonment

 If your button labels are clear and straightforward rather than cute and vague, you’ll avoid causing uncertainty and allow users to click through with confidence.

 For instance, GoPole.com tries to orient customers by indicating the checkout steps at the top.
 This would be better, though, if the steps had more visual emphasis and if the text were more descriptive.
 Right now, the user is bound to wonder how “Information” is different from “Shipping”.

 The site is on the right track, however, with regard to making button labels explicit (i.e. saying “Continue to shipping”, as opposed to just “Continue”):

 GoPole’s checkout displays the steps at the top of the page as Cart > Information > Shipping > Payment.

 In general, people like being oriented about the situations they’re in.
 They want to know where they are in the process and what they can expect next.
 Ensure that you communicate these things to users during checkout.
 That way, they can anticipate how long the process will take to complete and if they have time for it at the moment.

 4. Continue Being Persuasive During Checkout